twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 6 Notes.md

 **Government Surplus**: When government savings increase supply, lowering interest rates and boosting investment.

 - Firms compare expected returns on investment to the interest rate:
-    - If return > interest rate → invest.
+    - If %return > interest rate → invest.
-    - If return < interest rate → don’t invest.
+    - If %return < interest rate → don’t invest.

 - **Shifts in Demand**:
     - Tech improvements or higher expected profits → demand shifts right → higher interest rates and more borrowing.